 8 Leaf Blowers We Love

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Choosing a Leaf Blower

-Most Powerful Handheld Leaf Blower
+Most Versatile Handheld Leaf Blower

-We’ll start our list with the Toro PowerJet F700 ($57).
-It puts out a staggering 725 CFM (cubic feet per minute) of air, at a maximum speed of 140 mph.
-The latter is important when moving heavier objects such as dirt or wet, compacted leaves.
+We’ll start our list with the Toro UltraPlus ($99).
+It puts out an impressive 405 cubic feet per minute (CFM) of air at a maximum speed of 250 mph.
+Miles per hour is important when moving heavier objects such as dirt or wet, compacted leaves.
 But for dry leaves or grass clippings, the CFM gives a better indication of power.